Hari-hara7/Mystery-Number/README.md

 ## How to Play

-1. Open the game in your web browser.
+1. Open the game in your web browser webpage link:https://hari-hara7.github.io/Mystery-Number/.
 2. Enter your guess in the input field.
 3. Click the "Submit Guess" button.
 4. Receive feedback on your guess and continue until you guess the correct number.